 Mr. Sherry was a founding member of TASHI and Speculum Musicae, Artistic Director of the Chamber Music Society of Lincoln Center, a member of the Group for Contemporary Music, Berio’s Juilliard Ensemble and the Galimir String Quartet, and a close collaborator with jazz pianist and composer Chick Corea.

 Fred Sherry created the series “Bach Cantata Sundays” at St. Ann’s Church and conceived and directed the acclaimed “Arnold Schoenberg: Conservative Radical” series at Merkin Concert Hall.
 He was the creator and director of “A Great Day in New York,” the groundbreaking festival featuring 52 living composers presented by the Chamber Music Society of Lincoln Center and Merkin Concert Hall.

 In the vast scope of his recording career, Fred Sherry has been a soloist and “sideman” on hundreds of commercial and esoteric recordings on RCA, Columbia, Vanguard, CRI, Albany, Bridge, ECM, New World, Arabesque, Delos, Vox, Koch and Naxos.
 The Fred Sherry String Quartet recordings of the Schoenberg String Quartet Concerto and the String Quartets Nos.
 3 and 4 were both nominated for a Grammy.

 He is a member of the cello faculty of the Juilliard School, the Mannes College of Music and the Manhattan School of Music .
-Sherry’s book “25 Bach Duets from the Cantatas” was released by Boosey & Hawkes in July 2011.
-It will be followed by the long-awaited treatise on contemporary string techniques.
+Sherry’s book “25 Bach Duets from the Cantatas” was published by Boosey & Hawkes in July 2011.
+C.F.
+Peters released "A Grand Tour of Cello Technique" in April 2018.